pixobe/HugoOne/README.md

 # HugoOne (Maagha)

 A cool and vibrant theme for bloggers.
+Change updates